Get Cedra Test Tokens

-This short guide explains how to request Cedra testnet tokens (CEDRA) from CLI and from the command line using curl.
-These tokens are only for development and testing - they have no real‑world value, and it is impossible to mint CedraCoin on the Cedra mainnet.
+This guide explains how to request Cedra test tokens (CED) for development and testing.
+These tokens are only for development - they have no real-world value, and it is impossible to mint CedraCoin on the Cedra mainnet.

 Installed CEDRA CLI you can use installation guide Cedra testnet account (address & authentication key).
 Use your account or generate one with the Cedra CLI: